Parliamentary.ai

 Overview

-This bill amends the Data Protection Act 2018 to allow representative bodies and organisations to make data protection complaints and seek remedies on behalf of individuals, even without those individuals' explicit permission.
-This aims to help vulnerable groups exercise their data protection rights more effectively.
+This bill amends the Data Protection Act 2018 to allow representative bodies and organizations to make data protection complaints on behalf of individuals, even without the individual's consent, if they believe the individual's data protection rights have been violated.
+This is particularly aimed at protecting vulnerable groups who may be less likely to complain themselves.

 Description